 2 Nebraska kids found dead, father arrested in California

 BELLEVUE, Neb.
-(AP) — The father of two young children found dead in his eastern Nebraska home, where they had been staying for a court-ordered visitation with him, has been arrested four states away in California, police said.
+(AP) — The father of two young children found dead in his eastern Nebraska home, where they had been staying for a court-ordered visitation with him, was charged Monday with child abuse resulting in death, authorities said.

-Police in Bellevue, south of Omaha, said 5-year-old Emily Price and 3-year-old Theodore Price were found dead Sunday morning in 35-year-old Adam Price’s home, but he wasn’t there when the children were found.
+Adam Price, 35, was charged after the bodies of his children, 5-year-old Emily Price and 3-year-old Theodore Price, were found Sunday morning at a home in Bellevue, south of Omaha.

-Police have not said how the children died, but said the deaths were being treated as “suspicious.”
-Adam Price was arrested Sunday evening in Pacifica, near San Francisco, and he awaits extradition to Nebraska, police said.
+Price was arrested Sunday in Pacifica, California, near San Francisco.
+An extradition hearing is scheduled for Tuesday.

-He was held on a felony fugitive arrest warrant, but no charges had been logged into the online Nebraska court system as of Monday morning.
-It wasn’t immediately known if he had a lawyer who could speak on his behalf.
+Police have not said how the children died.
+The charges do not specify how Price allegedly caused the children’s death, The Omaha World-Herald reported.

-The children’s mother, Mary Nielsen, told reporters that she and Adam Price are in the process of getting divorced and that the children were at their father’s home for court-ordered visitation.
+The children’s mother, Mary Nielsen, told reporters that she and Price are in the process of getting divorced and the children were at their father’s home for court-ordered visitation.

 Nielsen, who had moved to Illinois with the children, called police more than once and went on social media to plead for information on her children’s whereabouts after not hearing from them since Thursday.
 Nielsen said her husband was under court order to provide her daily communication with the children during his visits.